appsignal/appsignal-station/README.md

 ### What you need to build
 - [ ] An index page where you can search for stations
-- [ ] Return the stations as cards and show some information about the station
+- [ ] Return the stations as cards
+- [ ] Query and show additional information about the station
 - [ ] An empty state if no stations can be found
 - [ ] Tests for the features with Jest
 - [ ] Add some minimal styling with TailwindCSS

+## Some HTML to help you get started
+- You can find some HTML for you to reuse here: https://play.tailwindcss.com/e8R9V2SlUn
+  - A search form
+  - A no results bar
+  - An actual results

 ## Handing in the assignment
 - Create a cloned version of the repository
 - Invite @wesoudshoorn @jvanbaarsen @matsimitsu as collaborators
 - Email Wes Oudshoorn when the assignment is done
 - Plan a follow-up call with the link in your coding-interview invite email

 ## Getting Started

 Clone the repository and install all dependencies: